cailleyfactor/sudoku_solver/README.md

 - Coding a python script to read from a CProfile file:
   - The following prompt was used: "standard practice to save a CProfile file and read from it"
   - The code was used in the profile.py file to read from the profile_output.prof file and extract key information
+- Fixing the base environment in my dockerfile
+  - Prompt was the error message received
+  - ChatGPT suggested the use of miniconda as a good base image, which we implemented

 ## License
 Released 2023 by Cailley Factor.